Welcome back for another tutorial!

 Here is a brief sum up about what you are going to learn today-

 So, what is modern calligraphy and how does it differ from traditional calligraphic scripts?

 To be honest, it’s quite hard to give you an exact definition of what modern calligraphy actually is (there are just so many different styles, techniques etc.), however, in order to make a clear distinction

-modern calligraphy is considered to be any type of calligraphy that does not follow the structural rules of calligraphy – such as Copperplate or the Spencerian script.
+modern calligraphy is considered to be any type of calligraphy that does not follow the structural rules of traditional calligraphy scripts – such as Copperplate, Spencerian, Italic, Blackletter etc.

-The thing is that traditional calligraphic scripts (such as the one mentioned above) are governed by specific, structured, individual strokes that form different letters.
+The thing is that traditional calligraphic scripts (such as the ones mentioned above) are governed by specific, structured, individual strokes that form different letters.